plusserver/docs/content/en/container/managed-kubernetes/documentation/clusterinteraction/terraform-cluster-provisioning.md

 }
 ```

-This ensures that the kubectl provider has the necessary configuration to connect to the PSKE (Gardener) and carry out the corresponding actions.
+This ensures that the kubectl provider has the necessary configuration to connect to the PSKE (Gardener) and perform the desired actions.

 ## Definition of the Kubernetes cluster

-After we have set up Terraform and configured the kubectl provider so that it can communicate with the PSKE, we come to the actual point of provisioning a Kubernetes cluster.
+Now that we have set up Terraform and configured the kubectl provider to communicate with the PSKE, we are ready to actually deploy a Kubernetes cluster.

-For this purpose, for example, we create a cluster.tf, which must basically have the following content:
+To do this, we create a file called cluster.tf (for example), which basically contains the following:

 ```terraform
 resource "kubectl_manifest" "NAMEOFRESOURCE" {